wurstscript/wurstscript.github.io/_doc/start/install_java.md

 ![](/assets/images/setup/JavaVerify.png){: .img-responsive}

 Make sure your minor version `1.8.0_xxx` (xxx) is higher than **101** to avoid any certificate issues.
-If it is lower, make sure to update your Java installation.
+If it is lower, make sure to update your Java installation, otherwise your connection will be insecure.

 If you get an error or get a lower version displayed even though you installed a newer one, your **JAVA_HOME** is either missing or configured wrong.